-For functions related to cterms and ctyps see the file Pure/thm.ML.
+Read More For functions related to cterms and ctyps see the file Pure/thm.ML.

-Exercise 2.7.1.
-Check that the function defined in Exercise 2.6.1 returns a result that type-checks.
+Exercise 2.9.1.
+Check that the function defined in Exercise 2.7.1 returns a result that type-checks.
+See what happens to the solutions of this exercise given in B when they receive an ill-typed term as input.

 Remember Isabelle follows the Church-style typing for terms, i.e., a term contains enough typing information (constants, free variables and abstractions all have typing information) so that it is always clear what the type of a term is.
-Given a well-typed term, the function $type_of$ returns the type of a term.
+Given a well-typed term, the function type_of returns the type of a term.
 Consider for example:

 '''

-type_of (@{term "f::nat \Rightarrow bool"} $ @{term "x::nat"}) > bool
+type_of (@{term "f::nat ⇒ bool"} $ @{term "x::nat"})

+bool

 '''